St Mary the Virgin - A 12th century church

 St. Mary the Virgin at Grafton Regis is one of five churches in the

-Blisworth benefice.
+Grand Union benefice.
 The benefice consists of the parishes of: Blisworth,

 Milton Malsor, Stoke Bruerne and Shutlanger, Alderton and Grafton Regis.